chrplr/AIP2017/Software-Installation/install.md

      echo "PATH=$HOME/anaconda3/bin:$PATH" >> ~/.bashrc

+And reopen a new terminal.
+Type the following line to check that you are indeed accessing anaconda python:

+	which python

+Then install the additional module

+	 pip install expyriment

 To check the Python installation, enter the command:

     ipython

 And then type the following lines:

+	import pygame
+	import expyriment
     import numpy as np
     import matplotlib.pyplot as plt
     from scipy import stats